OpenLMIS/openlmis-ref-distro/README.md

 *NOTE:* be careful not to remove the `bootstrap.sql` entry, as that file must be loaded for the service to function properly.

+## Logging
+The default way to configure application logging is by using docker named volumes.
+In order to pass logging configuration into services, an additional container is built on-the-fly to collect given host files, and pass them into logging setup volume.
+Then, other services obtain the logging info from this volume.
+The `docker-log-setup` file is simply a dockerfile for this service, and it is built automatically if it does not exist, creating the default named volume.
+Please be aware, that in case of changes in config files, the container needs to be rebuilt, as it does not happen automatically with docker-compose.

 ## Documentation
 Documentation is built using Sphinx.
 Documents from other OpenLMIS repositories are collected and published on readthedocs.org nightly.